MetOffice/fab/docs/source/features.rst

 Dependency Analysis
 ===================
-Fab automatically discovers your C and Fortran source files, and determines the dependency hierarchy / Fortran compile order.
+Fab automatically discovers your C and Fortran source files.
 You don't need to manually specify and maintain an ordered list of files, which can become problematic in a large project.

+Fab determines the dependency hierarchy, including through C-Fortran interfacing, and thus determines the Fortran compile order.
+C is compiled in a single pass.

 Incremental Build
 =================